UCSB-Exoplanet-Polarimetry-Lab/pyKLIP_NMFJAX/docs/source/klip_gpi.rst

     were measured and stored in the header.

 .. note::
-    When reading in the GPI data, the data are automatically high-pass filtered.
-If you don't want to do this (e.g. for disk science) or do not like how slow it is, you can turn it off with the optional keyword ``highpass=False``.
-You can also apply the high-pass filter as pre-processing step before KLIP if you don't want to do it here.
+    When reading in the GPI data, the data are no longer automatically high-pass filtered.
+    You should explictly high pass filter the data if desired (we find it is typically good for planet SNR using the optional keyword ``highpass=True``.
+You can also apply the high-pass filter as pre-processing step before KLIP in `pyklip.parallelized.klip_dataset` if you don't want to do it here as it is slower.

 Running KLIP
 -------------